rebeccajae/rebeccajae/README.md

 I have to dedicate to maintaining personal projects is limited.
 I try when I can, but this can get difficult.

+## A note on code
+As GitHub seems to be interacting with OpenAI to build a code anonymization strategy to ensure that objectionable licenses can be avoided, _only_ repositories that I know are referenced elsewhere, or are forks of another project will be available.
+Any other projects (even jokes) have been made private as of 6/29/2021.

 ## Interaction Details
 I've got horrible social anxiety, so treat me like a scared dog.
 I'm very enthusiastic when I'm familiar with someone or a community, but it does take me a while to warm up